 - At the age of 3 months, they become independent and do not need help in foraging.

 - Meerkats are eusocial animals and make highly organized social groups known as packs or mobs.
 A pack has 2 to 30 individuals and consists of pairs of multiple family units and their offspring.
 The number of male and female individuals in a pack is nearly equal.
 A pack’s members perform different jobs and take their turns, such as watching out for predators and taking care of the pups.
-Meerkats have a dominance hierarchy, and the social status of older individuals is higher than others.
+Meerkats have a dominant hierarchy, and the social status of older individuals is higher than others.

 - Meerkats dig wide burrows, which have many entrances and a network of tunnels.
-Their burrows also have boltholes, which are used for quick escape in case of any danger.
+Their burrows also have boltholes, which are used for a quick escape in case of any danger.

 - Meerkats communicate through various types of sounds.
 A shrill call is an alarming call that signals all the pack members to take shelter in case of danger.

-- When foraging, a pack of meerkats disperse within 16 feet (5 meter) of one another and do not lose vocal or visual contact.
+- When foraging, a pack of meerkats disperse within 16 feet (5 meters) of one another and do not lose vocal or visual contact.
 They systematically forage in regions within their home range.
-During forage, some pack members stand sentry to watch for predators while the rest is busy in foraging.
+During forage, some pack members stand sentry to watch for predators while the rest is busy foraging.
 Meerkats usually do not return to forage in a region until a week or more days after their last visit.
-This behavior allows a region to be sufficiently replenished with food supply.
+This behavior allows a region to be sufficiently replenished with a food supply.

 - Non-breeding members in a pack considerably help to take care of juveniles.
 They feed the pups and huddle with them to keep them warm.
 Female helpers are observed feeding female pups more than male pups, while male helpers feed both equally.
-Helpers are sometimes involved in a behavior known as false-feeding, in which helpers decide to not feed the pups and favour their own requirements over those of pups.
+Helpers are sometimes involved in a behavior known as false-feeding, in which helpers decide to not feed the pups and favor their requirements over those of pups.
 This behavior is common when food is not abundant.